gipfeli-io/documentation/general/thesis-documents/conclusion.md

 #### Positive aspects

-* **Teamwork:** We did not hit any bumps and you could always rely on each other that the assigned tasks will be handled properly and in a timely fashion.
+* **Teamwork:** We did not hit any bumps, and you could always rely on each other that the assigned tasks will be handled properly and in a timely fashion.
 I also profited from the pull reviews and code/infrastructure discussions during our meetings.
 As such, it was a blast 🚀
 * **Chosen frameworks:** Both React and nest.js were a pleasure to work with.
 While React was sometimes a bit tedious